pfroud/ucsc-class-info-bot/README.md

 ##Finding course mentions

-A course mention occurs when a redditor names one or more courses in a post or comment.
+A course mention occurs when a redditor names one or more courses in a Reddit post or comment.

 I pulled the list of department codes from the source of the [class search](https://pisa.ucsc.edu/class_search/) page (`<select id="subject">`), but it includes defuct and renamed departments.
 For example, the Arabic department (ARAB) is gone and Environmental Toxicology (ETOX) is now [Microbiology and Environmental Toxicology (METX)](http://www.metx.ucsc.edu/).
 All possible departments appear in the regex [`_pattern_depts`](https://github.com/pfroud/ucsc-class-info-bot/blob/4dae0bb220513ce29fb889410570b1397c3efbde/mention_parse.py#L10-L16).